 Field Trip Add-Ons

-• Water Bottle.
-We have water bottles available for students who did not bring any or enough.
+Water bottles are available for students who did not bring one or need an extra.

-• Pack your own bag lunch or snack and enjoy a picnic lunch outside at the farm.
+Groups are welcome to bring their own bag lunch or snack and enjoy a picnic outdoors on the farm.

 Field Trip Information